From COVID and seasonal influenza to tummy bugs and sore throats, we do what it takes to help you and your family stay safe and healthy.

 Our waiting room is set up for social distancing.
-Hand sanitizer is available to all patients and when indicated by state or federal health care guidelines, masks are appreciated.
-Hard surfaces will be sanitized and sensitive surfaces (i.e. fabric) are cleaned with soap and water.
+Hand sanitizer is available to all patients, and when indicated by state or federal health care guidelines, masks are appreciated.
+Hard surfaces will be sanitized, and sensitive surfaces (i.e., fabric) will be cleaned with soap and water.

-All treatment rooms, equipment, tools, and supplies are disinfected or sterilized at minimum according to WISHA/DQAC standards, and manufacturer recommendations.
+All treatment rooms, equipment, tools, and supplies are disinfected or sterilized at a minimum, according to WISHA/DQAC standards and manufacturer recommendations.

 After every patient, the following occurs: